JasonYuan869/mapmaker/README.md

 - Support for PNG and JPEG files (although some PNG files seem to be incompatible for some reason)
 - Dithering to reduce color banding and simulate a greater variety of colors
 - Generates a datapack that automatically summons the item frames at a specific location and advances to the next frame for animations
-  - The location is currently locked at (0 100 0) facing north, but the ability to change this is WIP
 - Technically will work on servers, but every client must be near the map during the loading process to avoid flickering (see the last paragraph of the last section)

 ## Limitations
-- The maps will only generate at a specific location (currently 0 100 0) facing north
 - Long wait time to load the maps in Minecraft (see the last paragraph of the last section)
   - Takes 10x the duration of the source footage
   - Not an issue for single frame images